geospatialeco/GEARS/Intro_RS_Lab5.md

 ## Exercises

-- Try and run a supervised classification and plot spectra for a Sentinel-2 image, instead of a Landsat-8 one
+- Try and run a supervised classification and plot spectra for a Sentinel-2 image, instead of a Landsat-8 one.

 -------
 ### Thank you